*This article was updated on 27 October 2017

 “I had the young, idealistic view that you could change lives for the better and make a difference,” she says.
 A view she says she still possesses, but with a greater understanding about “what you can change and what is much harder to”.

 She took a “conventional” route through to being a senior social worker, went into training and development, and became an operational manager and director of social services, before helping to set up the Social Work Inspection Agency in Scotland.

-Here, she led on inspecting social services, and began the work that would later come to characterise her career in investigating abuse cases, such as in the Western Isles, where she led on a report identifying three girls’ sexual abuse and neglect.
+Here, she led on inspecting social services, and began the work that would later come to characterise her career in investigating abuse cases.

 She says inspection and investigation wouldn’t be for everyone, but appealed to her interests of developing structures, methodologies and finding conclusions.